Carina-P/Love-Pilates/README.md

 ## Design Choices
 The theme of this sight is Pilates, working out in a smart way, strengthening the body never hurting it.
 The feeling is sensible, calm but also stubborn and strong.
 The site should be appealing to both men and women and also inspiring to work out at home.
-I want the site to feel modern and the hero-image to be a drawn picture and not a photo.
+I have choosen the hero-image to be a drawn picture and not a photo.
 The picture I found inspired the colors I choose.
 I think grey is a cool, sophisticated and neutral color.
-I want to use that and add some colors to draw attention and make the picture less "stiff".
+I want to use that and add some colors to make the site more positive and draw attention to it. the picture less "stiff".

 ### Fonts